Shuhei Yoshida

+Early life and education

+Yoshida was born and raised in Kyoto, and attended Kyoto University, where he graduated with a Bachelor of Science degree in economics.
+He later earned his MBA degree at University of California, Los Angeles (UCLA) in 1993.

 Sony Interactive Entertainment

-He graduated with a Bachelor of Science degree from the Faculty of Economics at Kyoto University, where he was involved in the corporate strategy group, as well as coordinating the PC business.
-Yoshida joined Sony Corporation in April 1986.

-He later earned his MBA degree at University of California, Los Angeles (UCLA) in 1993.

 Yoshida joined Sony in 1986 as part of the corporate strategy group, with a role coordinating their PC business.
 He was one of the initial members of the PlayStation project in February 1993, and the first non-engineer team member.
 He acted as the lead account executive at Sony Computer Entertainment Inc.'s third party licensing program.

 From the mid-1990s until 2000, Yoshida worked primarily as a producer on PlayStation titles, including Gran Turismo, Ape Escape, and The Legend of Dragoon among others.
 In April 2000, he became the Vice President at Sony Computer Entertainment America.
 In February 2007, he became Senior Vice President at SCE Worldwide Studios USA, and one year later in May 2008, he would be elevated to President of SCE Worldwide Studios.